-(CRIM, 2007) according to the requirements, restoration as previously mentioned, ignoring the water quality issue.
+Hydraulic Operation Requirements for Improving the Marsh Water Quality restoration requirements, as previously mentioned, ignoring the water quality issue.
 Then these discharges were studied and reestimated considering the water quality requirements.
 Based on the salt mass-balance equation, Eq.
-(2), and using the TDS concentration within the marshes and their feeders considering and the evapotranspiration effect on the water quality of the marsh, the hydraulic operation requirements were specified.
+(2), and using the TDS concentration within the marshes and their feeders and considering the evapotranspiration effect on the water quality of the marsh, the hydraulic operation requirements were specified.